 Preparing Inbound Shipments

-Note: Before you can send inventory to Cahoot, your Inbound Shipment must be approved and assigned to an address.
-Shipments delivered without advance approval may be refused.
+Note: Before you can send inventory to Cahoot, your Inbound Shipment must be Approved by the Cahoot Inbounds team and assigned to an address.
+Shipments delivered without advance Approval may be refused.

 Video Walkthrough